Become a Graduate Dean's Ambassador

 Eligible students must:

-- Have finished at least one term of courses at the start of the Spring 2022 term;
+- Have finished at least one term of courses at the start of the Fall 2022 term

-- Be enrolled in at least one class for the Spring 2022 term.
+- Be enrolled in at least one class or be on co-op for the Fall 2022 term

 Hours per week are not guaranteed and will vary depending on prospective and current student needs, event schedule and time of year.
 Ambassadors should expect to work no more than 10 to 15 hours per week.

-Note: This is a paid position and will require students to work on a set schedule determined by the CCI Recruitment Team.
+Note: This is a paid position and will require students to work on a set schedule determined by the CCI Recruitment and Advising Teams.
 Discord work will be conducted virtually and does not require students to be on-campus.

 Graduate Co-op enables graduate students to alternate class terms with a six-month period of hands-on experience, gaining access to employers in their chosen industries.
 Whether co-op takes students throughout the United States or abroad, they are expanding their professional networks, enhancing their résumés, and bringing that experience back to the classroom and their peers.